syncfusion-content/javascript-docs/js/Diagram/Group.md

 # Group

-**Diagram** provides support to **Group** and **Ungroup** nodes. **Group** is a composite node that has a set of child nodes/connector and it is a container for its children.
+Diagram provides support to `Group` and `Ungroup` nodes. `Group` is a composite node that has a set of child nodes/connector and it is a container for its children.
 All the operations performed on a Group also affect the individual child in that particular Group.
 You can edit any node/connector in the group individually.
-On **Ungrouping**, the children in the group is a individual node/connector of the Diagram model.
+On Ungrouping, the children in the group is a individual node/connector of the Diagram model.

 ## Create Group

-You can create **Group** like node and add it to the Diagram model using diagram model’s **nodes** property.
-You can set **isGroup** property as **true** to differentiate the group from node.
-You can set the array of children (nodes/connectors) names to **children** property.
-The group’s children nodes/connectors are added to the node array before adding the group to nodes array.
+You can create `Group` like node and add it to the Diagram model using `diagram model`’s `nodes` property.
+You can set `isGroup` property as `true` to differentiate the group from node.
+You can set the array of children (`nodes`/`connectors`) names to `children` property.
+The `group`’s `children` `nodes`/`connectors` are added to the node array before adding the group to nodes array.

 The following code illustrates how a group node is created and added in the nodes array.